-Urinary Tract Infections in the Elderly
+Why Are Urinary Tract Infections Common in Older Adults?

-According to NIH, the following conditions make the elderly more susceptible to UTIs:
+According to the National Institutes of Health (NIH), the following conditions make older individuals more susceptible to UTIs:

 - Use of a urinary catheter

-- Bowel incontinence
+- Urinary incontinence

 - Enlarged prostate

-- Immobility (for example, those who must lie in bed for extended periods of time)
+- Immobility (For example, those who must lie in bed for extended periods of time.)